 New England Aster - Symphyotrichum novae-angliae

-New England Aster - Symphyotrichum novae-angliae aka Aster novae-anglia is a tall perennial plant with beautiful deep purple blossoms.
+New England Aster - Symphyotrichum novae-angliae aka Aster novae-angliae is a tall perennial plant with beautiful deep purple blossoms.
 It is native to North America and is an important resource for pollinating insects.
+This tincture is made from the aerial parts of the plant.

 The chemicals within the plant are mostly flavonoids and terpenoids including essential oils.
 They are antioxidant, anti-inflammatory, and astringent.
 There are not a lot of scientific studies concerning the medicinal uses of this plant, but it has a long history of use.

-It is a very useful plant for relief of respiratory problems, asthma, allergies and cold/cough due to its antispasmodic and decongestant properties.
+It is a traditionally useful plant for relief of respiratory problems, asthma, allergies and cold/cough due to its antispasmodic and decongestant properties.
 The aerial parts of the plant are used for respiratory complaints.

 Contraindications: This herb is not for people with an allergy to asters.